Sterile neutrino portals to Majorana dark matter: effective operators and UV completions: Effective field theory approach

 Notice that the mass eigenstates are approximately equal to the weak eigenstates because the neutrino mixing with the heavy states $\sim \sqrt{m_{\rm light}/m_{\rm heavy}}$ is always very small, namely, it is smaller than $10^{-5}$ for $m_N \gtrsim 2$~GeV.
-This lower limit on $m_N$ stems from the fact that sterile neutrinos should decay before Big Bang nucleosynthesis (BBN) in order not to spoil light-nuclei abundances~\cite{Batell:2017rol}.
-In the case of Dirac neutrinos, of course, there is no limit as they contribute together with active neutrinos to the relativistic degrees of freedom ($N_{\rm eff}=3$).
+This lower limit on $m_N$ stems from the fact that sterile neutrinos should decay before Big Bang nucleosynthesis (BBN) in order not to spoil light-nuclei abundances.
+More specifically, following Ref.~\cite{Batell:2017rol}, we require the $N$ lifetime $\tau_N \lesssim 1$~s.
+In the case of Dirac neutrinos (when $N_R$ is the RH component of a Dirac neutrino field), the Yukawa coupling $y_\nu \sim 10^{-13}$ is such that $N_R$ are never in thermal equilibrium with the SM bath and their energy density at BBN is negligible, leading to no contribution to the number of relativistic degrees of freedom ($N_{\rm eff} \approx 3$), see \textit{e.g.}~Ref.~\cite{Dolgov:2002wy}.